16-18th April 2021

 - Statement of Accounts for 2020 and Budget for 2021

 - General Business.

 ‘Rebuild, Renew, Reimagine’

-The focus of the conference is on the rebuild and renewal that has occurred in and around Christchurch post-earthquakes and COVID-19.
+The focus of the conference was on the rebuild and renewal that has occurred in and around Christchurch post-earthquakes and COVID-19.

-The conference is based at the Quality Hotel Elms, 456 Papanui Road, Christchurch.
+The conference was based at the Quality Hotel Elms, 456 Papanui Road, Christchurch.

-The conference is open to all RNZIH members, and a full programme and registration form will be circulated.
+The conference was open to all RNZIH members, and a full programme and registration form circulated.